meerkatzenwildschein/NtfyNewtabSubscriberExtension/README.md

 3. Click "Save Settings".

 The extension will start listening to the specified ntfy.sh topics and will display new messages in separate tabs.

----

-This README now includes the additional features for handling messages with attachments and images.